pineapple-bois/conic/README.md

 The equation $x^2+y^2=1$ should be input as 'x^2 + y^2 -1'

 The equation $y=x^2$ should be input as 'x^2'

+Either the ** or ^ operators are accepted for exponentiation.
+The * operator is required for multiplication.

 Parsing relies on the [SymPy](https://www.sympy.org/en/index.html) library to eliminate fractions and multiply the equation by the LCM thus reducing it to the general form of a conic section with integer coefficients.